doyougnu/ghc-proposals/proposals/0000-unstable-runtime-rep.md

 `RuntimeRep` is a user facing type that describes the memory representation of Haskell types in the runtime system.
-However, adding new backends to GHC, such as a Javascript or JVM backend, requires a way to represent arbitrary objects that live in the new backend's runtime system, but are objects that GHC does not know about.
-This leads to two problems; first, there is no `RuntimeRep` Constructor that is appropriate to represent such objects, some of which may not be pointer-sized.
+However, adding new backends to GHC, such as a Javascript or JVM backend, requires a way to represent arbitrary objects that only live in the new backend's runtime system.
+This leads to two problems;
+first, there is no `RuntimeRep` Constructor that is appropriate to represent such objects because they are by definition platform dependent and may not be pointer-sized.
 Second, because `RuntimeRep` is user facing, experimentation with `RuntimeRep` requires ghc proposals.
 We seek to use this experimental proposal to investigate the design space of `RuntimeRep` and consolidate the discussion around it with respect to new backends, such as the upcoming Javascript backend.
 In particular, we suggest treating `RuntimeRep` as unstable except for the `BoxedRep` constructor.

 ## Motivation